 Located in Huntersville, 20 minutes north of Uptown Charlotte near the shores of Lake Norman, Birkdale Village is patterned after the architecture of a quaint New England coastal town.
 With a combination of stores and residences, plus dining, a movie theater and a robust special events calendar, Birkdale is unlike any other shopping destination in the area.
 Lunch at Dressler’s Restaurant is highly recommended.
 The creative eatery also has a location at Metropolitan, where you’ll end your day in Queen City style.

 Charlotte Premium Outlets is a one-stop shop for practically anything you need or simply must have.
-Highlights for your visit here can include anything from Coach to Kate Spade New York to Zumiez – a clothing, shoes and accessories store for the skaters, snowboarders and surfers in your life.
-If you’re still shopping come early-evening, head to delectable Umi Sushi.
-Otherwise, it’s time for a big-city shopping fix at Metropolitan.
+Highlights for your visit here can include anything from Coach to Kate Spade New York to Zumiez.
+Then it’s time for a big-city shopping fix at Metropolitan.

 Situated in Charlotte’s bustling Midtown, Metropolitan is another posh combination of shopping, dining and residences.
 Metropolitan’s West Elm is a unique home furnishings shop featuring global materials with natural and urban influences.
 Along with the aforementioned Dressler’s, Pisces Sushi Bar & Lounge is a light, yet vibrant, choice for dinner.
-Nearby, in Uptown, The Ritz-Carlton, Charlotte, and Aloft Uptown at the EpiCentre are two appropriately upscale spots to rest your shopping-weary feet for the night.
+Nearby in Uptown, The Ritz-Carlton, Charlotte, and Aloft Uptown are two appropriately upscale spots to rest your shopping-weary feet for the night.

 Day 3: Spending in the Mountains

-It’s only 2 hours west of Uptown Charlotte to the mountain town of Asheville.
+It’s only two hours west of Uptown Charlotte to the mountain town of Asheville.
 And now, your desired stop will be Asheville Outlets, 5 miles southwest of downtown just off Interstate 26 and near a primary entrance to the Blue Ridge Parkway.
-Asheville Outlets includes more than 75 top manufacturer and retail outlet stores, such as Cole Haan, Express Factory Outlet, The Children's Place, New York & Company, Kitchen Collection and more.
+Asheville Outlets includes more than 75 top manufacturer and retail outlet stores, such as Cole Haan, Express Factory Outlet, The Children's Place, J.Crew and more.